MisterFiore/nodejs-mysql/README.md

 ```

 ## Load package for mysql
-> You can delete "node-modules" folder.
+> You can delete "node_modules" folder.
 Then, install with this code.
 ```
 C:\Users\Your Name>npm install mysql
 ```